edgedb/edgedb/docs/guides/migrations/guide.rst

     to apply changes once done.
     Monitoring "/home/instancename".

-Unseen to the user, EdgeDB watch will begin creating individual migration scripts for every time you save a change to one of your files.
+Unseen to the user, EdgeDB Watch will begin creating individual migration scripts for every time you save a change to one of your files.
 These are stored as separate "dev mode" migrations, which are sort of like preliminary migrations that haven't been turned into a standalone